J. Marshall Shepherd: Early life and education

 Shepherd grew up in Canton, Georgia, where he first became interested in meteorology in the sixth grade.
 He had planned to do a science project about bees, but decided to do it about the weather instead after he discovered he was allergic to bees.
 He received his bachelor's (in 1991), master's (in 1993), and Ph.D. (in 1999) degrees in physical meteorology from Florida State University (FSU), and was the first African-American person to receive a Ph.D. in meteorology from the university.
 He became a member of Alpha Phi Alpha fraternity, Iota Delta chapter at Florida State in 1988.

 Scientific career

 Shepherd initially worked at NASA's Goddard Space Flight Center (GSFC) as a research meteorologist for twelve years.
 He then joined the University of Georgia's department of geography in 2006.
 He served on the NOAA Science Advisory Board.
 In recognition of his work in climate science and global climate awareness, he was the 2014 recipient of the Captain Planet award by Ted Turner's Captain Planet Foundation.
 Shepherd is a contributor to both Forbes and Weather Underground.
+Shepherd served as the President of the American Meteorological Society in 2013.